rahulrdate/devops-naive/docker/docker-hands-on.md

 #### run docker container

-We will use `hello-world` image to try out docker commands
+We will use `hello-world` image to try out docker commands.

 `docker run hello-world`

 #### run docker container with options

-Give name of your choice to the container
+Give name of your choice to the container.

 `docker run --name mycontainer hello-world`